yamaton/gff3toddbj/README.md

 ## What is this?

 GFF3-to-DDBJ creates [DDBJ's annotation file](https://www.ddbj.nig.ac.jp/ddbj/file-format-e.html#annotation) from GFF3 and FASTA files.
-It also works from FASTA alone.
+It also works with FASTA alone.